u0xee/cortex/docs/tensor.md

 *  Summing rows into a vector.
 *  Summing columns into a vector.

-[Here](https://docs.scipy.org/doc/numpy-1.13.0/user/basics.broadcasting.html) is some good documentation
+[Here](https://docs.scipy.org/doc/numpy-1.13.0/user/basics.broadcasting.html) is some good documentation.

 The rules for broadcasting in the tensor system are:

 1. 1-extend the shape till all operands (including the destination) are the same length.
 2. For each dimension, record the max dimension among all operands.
 3. While indexing through the specific operand, take the remainder of the dimension index with the specific operands index.
-4. The operation's overall element count is (apply * max-shape).
+4. The operation's overall element count is `(apply * max-shape)`.

 * Reference [cpu](../src/cortex/tensor/dimensions.clj#L189) implementation.
 * Reference [cuda](../resources/index_system.h) implementation.